johannesbottcher/templateConfusion/README.md

 What do you think?
 It this  worth the effort and something can be done?
 Can the questions above be answered?
 Are there more questions concerning templates?
 What is a template?
+Can a template have a license, should a template have a license?
+What effect does a license have to the user?

 The good news is, we have the
 guys from [ShareLaTeX](https://www.sharelatex.com/),